Asbestos Insulation – A Guide to Asbestos Used in Insulation

 Asbestos Insulation Dangers

 Asbestos only presents a threat to your health when its fibres have been released into the air.
-Once they are airborne they can then be inhaled through your mouth and nose and easily become trapped inside your body.
+Once they are airborne they can then be inhaled through your mouth and nose and easily become trapped within your respiratory system.

 Some of the risks associated with asbestos exposure include: